 Drawbacks of Wood Garage Doors

-Unfortunately, wood garage doors have a few disadvantages, as well:
+Wood garage doors aren’t all beauty though, they have a few disadvantages, as well:

 - They Require Regular Maintenance: If you are not willing or able to put in the time to maintain your wood garage door, then it may not be the best material for you.
 You need to periodically check your door for rot and damage and weatherproof it by applying a protective coating.
 Neglecting these maintenance tasks may lead to rotting, warping or chipping.